apache/samza/docs/startup/quick-start/versioned/index.md

 }
 {% endhighlight %}

-In your "build.gradle" file, please add the following so we can use gradle to run it:

-{% highlight jproperties %}
-apply plugin:'application'

-mainClassName = "samzaapp.WordCount"
-{% endhighlight %}

 Before running `main()`, we will create our input Kafka topic and populate it with sample data.
 You can download the scripts to interact with Kafka along with the sample data from [here](https://github.com/apache/samza-hello-samza/blob/latest/quickstart/wordcount.tar.gz).